Nicole and her horse Stella.

 From the moment the instructor said, “in coaching, the client is the expert in their own life” I was hooked.
 Not only did it feel empowering, I knew it was true.

-I love helping others reclaim their power and break through old patterns and self-limiting beliefs.
+I love helping others reclaim their lives and break through old patterns and self-limiting beliefs.

 I love helping people get courageous, take up more space, and find more freedom and fun in their lives.